High-Modality Multimodal Transformer: Quantifying Modality & Interaction Heterogeneity for High-Modality Representation Learning: Experiments

-In Table~\ref{tab:multitask}, we compare multitask performance and efficiency with task-specific state-of-the-art models.
-We achieve performance within the range of published models (and usually close to the individual task-specific state-of-the-art) in MultiBench~\cite{liang2021multibench}.
+\textbf{Comparison with task-specific state-of-the-art.} In Table~\ref{tab:sota}, we compare multitask performance and efficiency with task-specific state-of-the-art models.
+We achieve performance within the range of published models (and usually close to the individual task-specific state-of-the-art) in MultiBench, which tallies more than $20$ recent multimodal models in each task's literature~\citep{liang2021multibench}.
 In fact, \names\ even sets new state-of-the-art results on several datasets, especially on the relatively understudied modalities (time-series, force and proprioception sensors, and sets) from the robotics (\textsc{Push}, \textsc{V\&T}) and HCI (\textsc{ENRICO}) research areas.
-On top of strong performance, the main benefit lies in using fewer total parameters as compared to separate task-specific models - reduction by the number of tasks involved.
+On top of strong performance, the main benefit lies in using fewer total parameters as compared to separate task-specific models - more than $10\times$ reduction.
 Since this reduction grows with the number of tasks, our approach is scalable to high-modality scenarios.
-Finally, multitask \names\ performs similar to (and sometimes better than) its single-task version while reducing parameters.